 As mentioned above, the cord size of 28 AWG cables is much smaller than that of 24 AWG wires.
 Therefore, the use of 28AWG wires can significantly save more space compared with traditional 24 AWG wires.
 As the figure below shows, there is a big difference in the bundle size between 24 AWG and 28 AWG Cat6 patch cords.

 Figure2: 24AWG Cable vs 28AWG Cable Core Size

-28AWG cable is thinner than 24AWG cable which means it can bring more open space.
-With more open space, it’s good for airflow and equipment cooling, particularly for large switches.
+28AWG cable is thinner than 24AWG cable, which means it can bring more open space.
+With more open space, it’s good for airflow and equipment cooling, particularly for Network racks.